 Who we are and what we do

 Ansteorra has an active group of Bards.
 A Bard in the SCA is a performer that strives for excellence in solo performance, of songs, stories, and poetry.
 This runs from SCA favorites to period documented pieces.
-For more information contact the Performance Deputy or join one of the individual unofficial Facebook groups in your area of interest.
+For more information contact the Bardic Deputy or join one of the individual unofficial Facebook groups in your area of interest.

 Ansteorra is not responsible for the content in these links provided.
 The material remains the property of the copywrite holder.